-SEA theme Commentary, 20: Land South of Beacon Lane

-An allocation at this location is not likely to adversely impact any internationally or nationally designated sites for biodiversity.
+Biodiversity and Geodiversity An allocation at this location is not likely to adversely impact any internationally or nationally designated sites for biodiversity.
 Additionally, the site does not overlap with a SSSI IRZ for the types of development potentially to be taken forward through the Neighbourhood Plan (i.e. residential, rural residential and rural non-residential).
 At the local level, there are no BAP Priority Habitats within the site.
 However, there are trees and hedgerows located along the site boundaries.
 These features would need to be retained and enhanced (where appropriate) within new development areas alongside the delivery of net gains.

-Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
+Climate Change Development of the site will lead to inevitable increases in greenhouse gas emissions from an increase in the built footprint of the town and an intensification of uses at this location.
 The site is in relatively good proximity to the services and facilities in Ilminster town centre, helping to limit the need to travel to local facilities (and associated greenhouse gas emissions).
 With reference to flood risk issues, the whole of the site is within Flood Zone 1 and has a very low surface water flood risk.

-The site is not within or within proximity to a National Park, AONB or any Green Belt land.
+Landscape The site is not within or within proximity to a National Park, AONB or any Green Belt land.
 An allocation at this location would result in the loss of greenfield land.
 Although the site is adjacent to the existing settlement boundary, it slopes upwards towards the key landscape feature of Beacon Hill (to the north) and has an elevated setting in the landscape.
 The Peripheral Landscape Study for Ilminster indicates that the site has a 'low' to 'moderate-low' capacity to accommodate new development.
 With reference to locally important landscape features, the site does not contain any significant trees with TPO designations.
+In terms of visual impacts, an allocation at this location is not likely to impact upon any of the locally identified viewpoints within Ilminster.